nsikan-na/student-info/README.md

 # Student Inforamtion #
 [Visit Live Site](https://nakpan.info/studentinfo/resetlogin.php)

-This is a application where a teacher can manage their student's information.
-My focus on this project was to connect to a database and perform basic CRUD (create,read,update,destroy) actions to grant permission to user if they provide valid credentials.
+This is an application where a teacher can manage student's information.
+My focus on this project was to connect to a database and to grant permissions/ CRUD (create,read,update,destroy) actions to user if they provide valid credentials.
+(Fake Login Provided) This was built using Html, Css, BootStrap, JavaScript, Php, and Sql.

 ## Project Requirements ##